Raju9936/Analysing-Student-Feedback-using-Machine-Learning/README.md

 ## Set up

 This project is done using the Jupyter notebook which is preinstalled in anaconda software.
-The Anaconda can be found here: [Anaconda](https://www.anaconda.com/products/individual)
+The Anaconda can be found here: [Anaconda](https://www.anaconda.com/products/individual) According to the system requirements download 64-bit or 32-bit windows version and it can be downloaded to Mac and Linux systems.